Trovemaster/TROVE/docs/source/quickstart.rst

 `dstep` has to do with how fine a grid TROVE carries out the coordinate transform on.

 The ``COORDS`` keyword specifies the type of internal coordinates.
-The standard option is ``linear`` which indicates that the kinetic and potential energy should be expanded in linear coordinates \cite{TROVE}.
+The standard option is ``linear`` which indicates that the kinetic and potential energy should be expanded in linear coordinates [TROVE]_.
-Another option is ``local`` which uses curvilinear coordinates \cite{15YaYuxx.method}.
+Another option is ``local`` which  uses curvilinear coordinates [15YaYu]_.
 Currently curvilinear coordinates are not a part of 'standard' TROVE.

 `TRANSFORM` specifies how to transform the coordinates from Z-matrix to the coordinates used in TROVE.
 This is specified in the .mol file for the molecule of interest.